Guankou Hunan, China Travel Guide

 China Mobile, China Unicom, and China Telecom are the main mobile providers.
 Purchase SIM cards at airports or official stores in larger cities.
 Don't forget to bring your passport for registration.

-Wi-Fi is widely available in hotels, cafes, and public places in larger cities.
-In Guankou, the majority of lodgings and some local businesses offer Wi-Fi.
+Wi-Wi-fi is common in hotels, cafes, and public places in larger cities.
+In Guankou, the majority of lodgings and some local businesses offer Wireless internet-Fi.

 Mandarin Chinese is the official language.
 In Guankou, English proficiency is highly restricted.
 Translation tools are highly beneficial.